kpn92/Portfolio/README.md

-# T-SQL-Scripts
+# T-SQL Scripts Portfolio
-Portfolio: This repository showcases a collection of SQL scripts designed to streamline database management, automate tasks, and address common database challenges efficiently.
+This repository showcases a curated collection of SQL scripts aimed at enhancing database management, automating routine tasks, and solving real-world database challenges.
+From query optimization and data transformation to performance tuning, these scripts demonstrate best practices and efficient solutions.